RenderKit/ospray/doc/api.md

 The call returns `NULL` if that type of geometry is not known by OSPRay, or else an `OSPGeometry` handle.

-### Triangle Mesh
+### Mesh

-A traditional triangle mesh (indexed face set) geometry is created by calling `ospNewGeometry` with type string "`triangles`".
-Once created, a triangle mesh recognizes the following parameters:
+A mesh consiting of either triangles or quads is created by calling `ospNewGeometry` with type string "`mesh`".
+Once created, a mesh recognizes the following parameters:

   Type               Name             Description
   ------------------ ---------------- -------------------------------------------------